LED: Light Enhanced Depth Estimation at Night: Experiments

 We show the applicability of our method in real world scenarios using our in-house dataset.
 We report results in \cref{tab:real_world}.
-LED significantly boosts performance over LB, across all metrics.
-In particular, DepthFormer (0.5°) shows -23.3\% RMSE improvement.
-The qualitative result \cref{fig:quali_real} shows LED's robustness under interfering light sources, \eg, car headlights, street lights. \
+LED significantly boosts performance over LB across all metrics.
+DepthFormer (0.5°) shows -22.4\% RMSE improvement.
+The qualitative results in \cref{fig:quali_real} show LED's robustness under interfering light sources, \eg, car headlights, street\,lights. \

 To account for objects passing through the pattern illumination, we investigate the impact of smaller checkerboard cells.
 Using a size of 0.25°, we observe great enhancement across all metrics (-17.4\% RMSE, -18.8\% Abs Rel against 0.5°).
-In contrast, further increasing the checkerboard resolution to 0.125° does not lead to significant improvements.
-Indeed, pattern features become difficult to distinguish with the camera resolution, thus reducing cues provided to the models.
-Performances shown by DepthFormer (LED) underpin the benefits of LED in complex real-world scenarios.
+Further increasing the resolution to 0.125° does not lead to significant improvements. \\

+In contrast, Depth Anything V2 achieves its best performance with a 0.125° resolution, as it is better suited to capturing fine details.
+When fine-tuned with only 1,000 images, we observe -24.3\% RMSE compared to the LB baseline.
+Performances shown by DepthFormer and Depth Anything V2 underpin the benefits of LED in complex real-world scenarios.